Moventes/modelata-angular-fire/README.md

 ### PREFIX SUFFIX

-its possible to add attribute don't save in database.
+its possible to add attributes in the model

-prefix it by an underscrore or suffix it by \$ if is an observable.
+attributes prefixed with \_ will not be saved in database
+attributes that are observables must be suffixed by \$

 ```ts
 export class UserModel extends MFModel<UserModel> {